Functional Medicine Solutions For Autoimmune Disease

 Usually, when a person begins to have autoimmune symptoms their first step is to go to their primary care doctor.
 Sometimes they have a test at the doctor's office (usually a single test to confirm the disease the doctor suspects), and then they are medicated.

 The goal of the primary care physician is simply to mitigate symptoms by administering steroids, anti-inflammatory drugs, pain medication, or immunosuppressant drugs.

 These drugs temporarily stop the pain signal to the brain, suppress the immune system, and essentially shut off the ‘fire alarm’ of the body that is trying to tell you that something is wrong.

 There is usually no attempt to deal with the actual cause of the organ or joint damage.
 The real problem is never addressed.

 It is very common for patients with autoimmune symptoms to be given an autoimmune diagnosis, especially when they don't fit the diagnostic criteria for a specific disease.
 Autoimmunity is usually a catch-all term to explain a mysterious condition.

-The wrong diagnosis is always worse than no diagnosis at all as a patient sometimes spend their entire life trying to make sense of and treat a diagnosis based on wrong information.
+The wrong diagnosis is always worse than no diagnosis at all as a patient sometimes spends their entire life trying to make sense of and treat a diagnosis based on wrong information.